 Theme Sr. No. Parameters Yes/N o Credit Remarks Actioner Action Deadline 18 Is machinery yard suitably located?
-ARD 19 Is dust, smoke or any air pollutant being added to atmosphere?
+YARD 19 Is dust, smoke or any air pollutant being added to atmosphere?
 MACHINERY YARD 20 Are there any POL leakages (if so specify their size, location and nature)?
-MACH 21 is the parking, haulage and movement or machinery causing any type of pollution to land nearby water, or air (if so specify)?
+Its the parking, naturage and movement or machinery causing MAC 21 any type of pollution to land nearby water, or air (if so specify)?
 22 Has proper signology been displayed?
-SCORE CREDIT - MACHINERY Y ARD 0 % of compliance 0 23 Is adequate clear drinking water available for labour and other staff?
-24 Is adequate and clean water available for other uses in the contract area? ъргу 25 Is adequate water available for construction?
+SCORE CREDIT - MACHINERY Y. ARD 0 % of compliance 0 23 Is adequate clear drinking water available for labour and other staff?
+24 Is adequate and clean water available for other uses in the contract area?
+PPLY 25 Is adequate water available for construction?
 WATER SUPPLY 26 In case of fire, is there an adequate water availability for use in fire extinguishers?
-WAT 27 Is there a water storage facility available at a suitable place?
+WA 27 Is there a water storage facility available at a suitable place?
 28 Is there any violation to any clause of the contract while using the water supply source (If yes, please specify as a note)?
 29 Has proper signology been displayed?
-SCORE CREDIT - WATER SUPPL Y 0 % of compliance 0 30 Do all fuel operated stationary equipment have spill try?
-T. 31 Are spill try clean & well maintained?
-AGEME 32 Is equipment free of leaks?
-MAN/ 33 Is maintenance conducted in approved area?
-MENT 34 Is vehicles equipment fit for purpose?
-VEHICAL EQUIPMENT MANAGEMENT 35 Is there any spill of liquid waste into a water body?
-36 Spill kits available in designated area.
-VEH 37 Is any of the contract clauses being affected / violated due to waste disposal system?
+SCORE CREDIT - WATER SUPPL Υ. 0 % of compliance 0 30 Do all fuel operated stationary equipment have spill try? Ä 31 Are spill try clean & well maintained?
+GEME 32 Is equipment free of leaks?
+MANA 33 Is maintenance conducted in approved area?
+VEHICAL EQUIPMENT MANAGEMENT 34 Is vehicles equipment fit for purpose?
+EQUIP 35 Is there any spill of liquid waste into a water body?
+IICAL 36 Spill kits available in designated area.
+KEH 37 Is any of the contract clauses being affected / violated due to waste disposal system?
+38 Has proper signology been displayed?